 A queue is a kind of list seen by another perspective, i.e. from left to right, and with a specific set of operations.
-Figure 4 shows two different example of queues in real-life objects.
+Figure 4 shows two different examples of queues in real-life objects.
 We have a queue of children (left) and a line of cabs (right).

-The main characteristic of the elements of this structure is that they follow a first in first out strategy (FIFO) for addition and removal.
-Basically, it means that the first element inserted in the structure is placed in the left-most part of the queue and, thus, it is also the first one that will be removed when requested.
-Similar to stacks, even in queues it is necessary to remove all the elements that have been added before a certain target element - i.e. from the eldest elements to the most recent ones - to obtain it.
+The main characteristic of the items of this structure is that they follow a first in first out strategy (FIFO) for addition and removal.
+It means that we place the first item inserted in the data structure in the left-most part of the queue.
+Thus, it is also the first one that we can remove when requested.
+Similar to stacks, even in queues it is necessary to remove all the items added before a specific target item - i.e. from the eldest elements to the most recent ones - to obtain it.